Reviews You Can Rely On

 Tedious button snaps on handles

 The Patagonia Black Hole Duffel has years of high performance contributing to its design and overall excellence, and in our most recent duffel bag review, it proved itself to be our testing team's overall favorite model.
 The Black Hole is a versatile choice that comes in a variety of size options.
-No matter what size travel bag you need, you can be sure that it will do the job.
+No matter what size travel bag you need, you can be sure it will do the job.
 There are a plethora of excellent features across the many sizes of Black Hole duffels, though they do vary slightly from size to size.
 Larger models like the 100-liter have multiple zippered pockets both inside and outside for storing small items and internal compression straps to secure gear.
 Smaller sizes, like the 55-liter, have fewer pockets and no compression system.
 All models have removable backpack straps, daisy chain attachments, and the same durable fabric.
 The 900-denier recycled polyester is both water and abrasion-resistant.
 A reinforced bottom panel helps protect your gear from damage while dragging and hauling.

 We love this bag and only found minor shortcomings.
 We wish the closure wrap that secures the handles together were velcro, but Patagonia has chosen to use button snaps here, which take longer to attach.
 We'd also love to see more storage pockets inside the duffel for small items.
 Still, when looking at the overall performance and versatility of the Black Hole, these complaints are relatively minor.
 If you are after more pockets in your duffel, the Cotopaxi Allpa Duo is a great option for a large, rugged bag to keep you organized while traveling.
 We also love the HYC00 Travel for a smaller bag with excellent internal organization that's easy to access on the go.